 If you want to extend your education beyond the bachelor’s degree but feel like you can’t afford it, look for awards organizations and businesses give out to accounting students.
 Chances are, there are more available than you realize.

 If you win one, it will not only fund your schooling.
 It will also allow you to focus on studying, rather than worrying about tuition.
-As Rudolph, who is studying at the University of Wisconsin, says, “This scholarship means a lot to me and will help lower my stress during this important academic year.”
+As Rudolph, who studied at the University of Wisconsin, said, “This scholarship means a lot to me and will help lower my stress during this important academic year.”

 3. Think beyond the Big 4

-Three of the scholarship recipients plan to work for public accounting firms after graduation.
-But they all have career plans that go beyond the Big 4.
-North Carolina State student Bonds, for example, will start her first accounting job at PricewaterhouseCoopers.
-But, eventually, she’d like to become the CFO of the African Methodist Episcopal Zion Church.
+Three of the scholarship recipients planned to work for public accounting firms after graduation.
+But all had career plans that went beyond the Big 4.
+North Carolina State student Bonds, for example, planned to take her first accounting job at PricewaterhouseCoopers.
+But she said she'd eventually like to become the CFO of the African Methodist Episcopal Zion Church.